 M.A.
 Art History ’15

 As a graduate student hoping to pursue a career in museums, I knew internships would be an important part of achieving my goals.
 With support from the Meadows Art History faculty, I gained museum work experience both during and after my graduate work.
 An internship at the Metropolitan Museum in New York offered an opportunity to learn about the variety of roles available throughout a large museum.
 Now, as a 2015-16 graduate intern at the J. Paul Getty Museum, I am gaining valuable firsthand experience in the Exhibitions department, which manages the logistics surrounding special exhibitions, coordinating the efforts of departments across the museum.
 The experience is a valuable complement to my Meadows education and one that will further my career goals.
+[Rachel now works as an exhibitions assistant at the Dallas Museum of Art.]

 B.A.
 Art History ’16